Do I Need a Permit to Build a Shed in Texas?

 What Happens if You Build a Shed Without a Building Permit in Texas?

-If you decide to build your shed without a building permit, you run the risk of the following:
+If you decide to go ahead with your shed without a building permit, you run the risk of the following:

-The authorities may force you to reconstruct or move your shed to comply with regulations
+Being forced to reconstruct or move the shed to comply with regulations

-Don’t forget you can apply for a retroactive shed permit if you need to.
+Don’t forget you can apply for a retroactive shed permit if needed.

 Zoning Rules & Utility Permits